Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Self-adjointness of second order Wick polynomials

 \begin{proposition} Let $\omega_2$ be a Hadamard two-point distribution of a free scalar field and let $T_1$ be the compression of $T$ to the one-particle Hilbert space $\mathcal{K}_{2\omega_2}$.
-Assume that $Q_j\equiv 1$ and $f:=\sum_jf_j$ is real-valued.
-Then $T$ is essentially self-adjoint. \end{proposition} \begin{proof*} Suppose that $\psi\in\mathcal{K}_{2\omega_2}$ is an eigenvector of $T_1^*$ with eigenvalue $\lambda=\pm i$ and consider the distribution $u(\phi):=\langle\psi,[\phi]\rangle$ on $M$.
-The eigenvalue equation $T_1^*\psi=\lambda\psi$ implies $\overline{\lambda}u(\phi)=\langle \psi,T_1[\phi]\rangle=\omega_2(fu,\phi)$, where we used the explicit expression for $T_1$ in terms of creation and annihilation operators.
+Assume that $Q_j\equiv 1$ and $f:=\sum_{j\in J}f_j$ is real-valued.
+Then $T_1$ is essentially self-adjoint. \end{proposition} \begin{proof*} Suppose that $\psi\in\mathcal{K}_{2\omega_2}$ is an eigenvector of $T_1^*$ with eigenvalue $\lambda\in i\mathbb{R}\setminus\left\{0\right\}$ and consider the distribution $u(h):=\langle\psi,\kappa(h)\rangle$ on $M$.
+The eigenvalue equation $T_1^*\psi=\lambda\psi$ implies $\overline{\lambda}u(h)=\langle \psi,T_1\kappa(h)\rangle=\omega_2(fu,h)$, where we used the explicit expression for $T_1$ in terms of creation and annihilation operators.
 Now set $v:=fu\in\mathcal{E}'(M)$, so there is an $s\in\mathbb{R}$ such that $WF_{(s)}(v)=\emptyset$.
 Applying Lemma \ref{Lem_WFs+} and $\overline{\lambda}v=f\omega_2(v,.)$ we find that $WF_{(s+1)}(v)\subset WF_{(s+1)}(\omega_2(v,.))=\emptyset$.
 Iteration gives $WF_{(s)}(v)=\emptyset$ for all $s$, i.e.\ $WF(v)=\emptyset$.

-Next we define $\phi_1:=\mathrm{Re}(v)$ and $\phi_2:=\mathrm{Im}(v)$, which are real-valued test-functions.
+Next we define $v_1:=\mathrm{Re}(v)$ and $v_2:=\mathrm{Im}(v)$, which are real-valued test-functions.
 Splitting the equation $\overline{\lambda}v=f\omega_2(v,.)$ into real and imaginary parts yields

-Inserting $\phi_2$ in the first line, $\phi_1$ in the second line and subtracting yields $0=\mathrm{Re}(v)(\phi_1)+\mathrm{Im}(v)(\phi_2)=\int |v|^2$, by the anti-symmetry of $E$ and the symmetry of $\omega_{2+}$.
-This means we have $v=0$ (pointwise) and hence $u=\lambda\omega_2(v,.)=0$, which implies $\psi=0$.
+Inserting $v_2$ in the first line, $v_1$ in the second line and subtracting yields $0=v_1(v_1)+v_2(v_2)=\int_M |v|^2$, by the anti-symmetry of $E$ and the symmetry of $\omega_{2+}$.
+This means we have $v=0$ (pointwise) and hence $\overline{\lambda}u=\omega_2(v,.)=0$, which implies $\psi=0$.
 In other words, the range of $T_1\pm iI$ is dense for both signs, which means that $T_1$ is essentially self-adjoint. \end{proof*}

-\begin{theorem} Let $\omega$ be a quasi-free Hadamard state of a free scalar field and $T:=\ :\pi_{\omega}(\Phi)^2:(f)$ with $f\in\mathcal{S}$.
+\begin{theorem} Let $\omega$ be a quasi-free Hadamard state of a free scalar field and $T:=\ :\pi_{\omega}(\Phi^2):(f)$ with $f\in\mathcal{S}$.
 Then $T$ is essentially self-adjoint on $\mathcal{D}_{\omega}$. \end{theorem} \begin{proof*} The result follows from Theorem \ref{Thm_SA} combined with Proposition \ref{Prop_W21SA}.
-We also note that Theorem \ref{Thm_SAGL} could provide an opportunity to deduce some information on the spectral projections of $\overline{T}$. \end{proof*}
+We also note that Theorem \ref{Thm_SAGL} provides an opportunity to deduce some information on the spectral projections of $\overline{T}$. \end{proof*}